clfreeman7/Design_Optimization/README.md

 The arXiv version can be accessed [here](https://arxiv.org/abs/2205.00544).

-The accompanying youtube video describing this process can be found [here](https://www.youtube.com/watch?v=K-ZRhlJ1r1A).
+The accompanying YouTube video describing this process can be found [here](https://www.youtube.com/watch?v=K-ZRhlJ1r1A).

 The related repository that details the fabrication and mechatronics of the robot can be accessed [here](https://github.com/clfreeman7/Fabrication).